avnet-iotconnect/iotc-python-examples/STM32MP135F-DK2_Demo/README.md

 <img src=".//media/image7.png"/>

-* Click on the yellow and green certificate icon in the top-right corner of the resulting pop-up to download the zipped certificate package called “ST32MP157F-certificates.”
+* Click on the yellow and green certificate icon in the top-right corner of the resulting pop-up to download the zipped certificate package called “ST32MP135F-certificates.”

 <img src=".//media/image8.png"/>

 * Extract the certificate package folder and copy the resulting certificates folder to a USB Storage Drive (flash drive).
 The folder should include:
-   * pk_STM32MP157F.pem
+   * pk_STM32MP135F.pem
-   * cert_STM32MP157F.crt
+   * cert_STM32MP135F.crt

-**Do not rename the folder, it needs to keep the name “STM32MP157F-certificates” in order to work properly.**
+**Do not rename the folder, it needs to keep the name “STM32MP135F-certificates” in order to work properly.**

 ## Step 5: Flash IoTConnect-Compatible Image to Board
 * To download the zipped image folder, [click here](https://github.com/avnet-iotconnect/iotc-pov-engineering/raw/main/STM32MP157F-DK2_Demo/OpenSTLinux_IoTConnect_Compatible.zip).
 * Unzip the folder to a known location.
 * Download and Install the [STM32CubeProgrammer](https://www.st.com/en/development-tools/stm32cubeprog.html) software (the utility for flashing the image to the device).
    * You may have to create an ST account (it's free) to get access to the software download.
-* Set up the STM32MP157F-DK board for flashing:
+* Set up the STM32MP135F-DK board for flashing:
-   * On the underside of the board, flip both of the large dipswitches (directly opposite of the HDMI port) to the "OFF" position.
+   * Near the bottom of the board, flip the dipswitches in this fashion:
+      * 1: Open
+      * 2: Open
+      * 3: Open
+      * 4: Open

       <img src=".//media/image16.png"/>